 The district continues to take precautionary measures to protect students and staff as well as assist public health officials in their goal of containment.
 Families are encouraged to visit the CDC website for information and travel guidance regarding COVID-19.

 The District takes the following measures to ensure a safe learning environment for all students and staff:

-- Continuously educate students, staff, and community members about the importance of frequent hand washing; covering a cough or sneeze; not touching one’s eyes, nose, and mouth; staying home when ill; and other measures to prevent the spread of all communicable disease;
+- District staff will continue to educate students, staff, and community members about the importance of frequent hand washing; covering a cough or sneeze; not touching one’s eyes, nose, and mouth; staying home when sick; and other measures to help prevent the spread of communicable diseases.

 Parents and guardians can help to keep their child, our schools, and community healthy by:

 - Observing their child for signs of illness which may include coughing, nausea/vomiting, diarrhea, fever and/or skin rash.

 - Keeping sick students at home and seeking medical attention for severe illness.

 - Reinforcing the importance of good hand hygiene.

 - Adopting healthy practices, such as disposing of used tissues, coughing into a sleeve rather than into a hand, and not touching one’s eyes, nose, and mouth